 Why Alternate Behaviors Work Best

-Disclaimer: Please consult with a dog behaviorist if your dog is displaying aggressive behaviors.
+Remember to please consult with a dog behaviorist if your dog is displaying aggressive behaviors.
 Only a dog behaviorist may see and assess behaviors and offer the most appropriate behavior modification program tailored for your dog.
 Use extreme caution and make safety your top priority.
-By reading this article you accept this disclaimer and assume full responsibility for any of your actions.

 - How to Stop a Dog From Excitedly Lunging Towards Oth...